 Celtic and Viking Brooches

-A French term ‘En Tremblant’ is used in context to reflect the trembling outlines of the brooch, often a flowery bouquet, where the heart of the flower adheres to an device that permits movement when worn.
-These styles of brooches were designed with old mine or rose cut diamonds, or both, and were trendy in the 18th and 19th century.
+A French term ‘En Tremblant’ is used in context to reflect the trembling outlines of the brooch, often a flowery bouquet, where the heart of the flower adheres to a device that permits movement when worn.
+These styles of brooches were designed with old mine and/or rose cut diamonds and were trendy in the 18th and 19th century.

 Grand Tour Brooches

 To display cultural elegance in the last part of the 19th century, the Grand Tour was the typical European holiday for the upper classes.
 While roving through Florence, Venice, and Rome, travelers procured these tiny jewelry keepsakes of their journey, the focus of which comprised vintage Roman imagery and vignettes of animals, flowers, and birds.

 Grand Tour brooches were chiefly portrayed in two styles: glass tesserae, and pietra dura.
 In Italian, Pietra dura signifies hard stone, and the process of inlay involves accurate cutting and fixing of semi-precious gemstones such as malachite, aventurine, lapis lazuli, or turquoise to craft sights and themes on a dark background.The micro tangling technique was used to make birds, landscapes and all styles of floral bouquets and flowers in miniature, created from mosaic glass tessera or bars fixed carefully together.

 The micro tangling technique was used to make birds, landscapes and all styles of floral bouquets and flowers in miniature, created from mosaic glass tessera or bars fixed carefully together.